laurentmau/lm-blog-2020/src/en/posts/2012-03-12-my-experience-with-ztd-week-7-results.final.md

 | **Total**     | Every day    | **9/18**      |                |

-### What are my conclusions?Next week I'll not try to implement any new routine, but just have better result on the emails !**
+### What are my conclusions?
+Next week I'll not try to implement any new routine, but just have better result on the emails !**

 Results next week ...